Star Wars: Empire at War: Forces of Corruption: Development and marketing

 Forces of Corruption uses Alamo, the same game engine as the original Star Wars: Empire at War.
 Higher resolution textures for better graphics are included in the expansion, and larger maps (30% - 40% bigger) have been included.

 Following the announcement of the game, Star Wars: Empire at War: Forces of Corruption was shown at LucasArts' booth during E3 2006.
 A single player demo was made available, which featured a single tutorial-mission; the player had to corrupt the planet of Mandalore, establish a black market on Nal Hutta, and take over the planet of Kamino.
 The game was later released on October 24, 2006 in the United States.

+Post-release

 Following the release of Forces of Corruption, LucasArts and Petroglyph released the first patch for the game, which included many minor fixes.

+Following the acquisition of Lucasfilm by The Walt Disney Company in 2012, most of the licensed Star Wars Expanded Universe material produced between 1977 and 2014 was rebranded as Star Wars Legends and declared non-canon to the franchise.
+The Legends works comprise a separate narrative universe.

+On May 31, 2014, online functionality, including network multiplayer and wireless chat, was discontinued after Glu Mobile's purchase of GameSpy and the subsequent shutdown of all game servers.
+In 2017, multiplayer was re-enabled on the Steam version with Workshop support added.

+Petroglyph has continued to support Star Wars: Empire at War for several years after its release.
+In 2017, Petroglyph released an update that added support for windowed mode and removed its dependency on GameSpy for multiplayer, among other changes.
+A 2021 update prevented the planet Coruscant from crashing the game, while a 2022 update added several multiplayer maps.
+In November 2023, Petroglyph issued a patch that converted both Empire at War and Forces of Corruption to 64-bit applications, which it said was done to "solve many out-of-memory bugs and crashes that players were experiencing", as well as several bug fixes.

+An active modding community exists for the game.
+One such mod, "Thrawn's Revenge", allows the player to play as Grand Admiral Thrawn to fight the New Republic.

 Reception

 Forces of Corruption was met with positive reception, as GameRankings gave it a score of 77%, while Metacritic gave it 75 out of 100.

 The Australian video game talk show Good Game's two reviewers gave the game a 6/10 and 7/10.